-Fuel price today: Petrol costs Rs 82.03/litre in Delhi, Rs 87.50/litre in Mumbai
+Fuel price today: Petrol costs Rs 81.82/litre in Delhi, Rs 87.50/litre in Mumbai

 New Delhi, Oct 8: The prices of petrol and diesel have been hiked for another day on Monday.

-In Chennai, petrol and diesel retailed at Rs 85.09 per litre and Rs 77.73 per litre respectively.
+In Chennai, while petrol is being retailed at Rs 85.09 per litre, up 20 paise and diesel is being sold at Rs 77.78 per litre, an increase of 36 paise.
+In Kolkata, the petrol is being sold at Rs 83 per litre, up 14 paise and diesel at Rs 75.38 per litre, which is up 29 paise, today.
 In Bengaluru, petrol and diesel were being sold for Rs 82.52 per litre and Rs 73.90 per litre respectively.

 On Thursday, the Centre had announced a cut of Rs 2.50 per litre for petrol and diesel, urging states to match the price reduction.
 Of the Rs 2.50 per litre reduction, Rs 1.50 per litre of excise duty cut would be borne by the central government and the impact of the remaining Re 1 per litre cut would be absorbed by oil marketing companies.